-WPA (Wi-Fi Protected Access) and WPA2 represent significant improvements over the WEP encryption method.
+WPA (Wi-Fi Protected Access) and WPA2 are significantly improved encryption methods of WEP.
 WPA is a security standard based on 802.11i draft 3, while WPA2 is based on the fully ratified version of 802.11i.
 The initial vector is transmitted, encrypted, and enhanced with its 48 bits, twice as long as WEP.
 The key is regularly changed so that true session is secured.

 Even though AES encryption is only included in the WPA2 standard, it is widely available in the WPA security mode of some wireless APs and clients as well.
-The AWK-3131 also supports AES algorithms in WPA and WPA2 for better compatibility.
+The AWK-6232 also supports AES algorithms in WPA and WPA2 for better compatibility.

-Personal versions of WPA/WPA2, also know as WPA/WPA-PSK (Pre-Shared Key), provide a simple way of encrypting a wireless connection for high confidentiality.
+Personal versions of WPA/WPA2, also know as WPA/WPA-PSK (Pre-Shared Key), provides a simple way of encrypting a wireless connection for high confidentiality.
 A Passphrase is used as a basis for encryption methods (or cipher types) in a WLAN connection.
-The passphrases should be complicated and as long as possible.
-There must be at least 8 ASCII characters in the Passphrase, and it could go up to 63.
-For security reasons, this passphrase should only be disclosed to users who need it, and it should be changed regularly.
+The passphrases should be complex and as long as possible.
+The number of ASCII characters of the Passphrase must be at least 8 and can go up to 63.
+For security reason, this passphrase should be disclosed to the relevant users only and changed regularly.